fleetdm/fleet/handbook/product/README.md

 For external contributors: please consider opening an issue with reference screenshots if you have a Figma related question you need to resolve.

-#### Figma component library

-Use 🧩 [Design System (current)](https://www.figma.com/file/8oXlYXpgCV1Sn4ek7OworP/%F0%9F%A7%A9-Design-System-(current)?type=design&mode=design&t=BytcobQwypszkxf5-1) Figma library as a source of truth for components.
-Components in the product ([Storybook](https://fleetdm.com/storybook/)) should match the style of components defined in the Figma library.
-- If the frontend component is inconsistent with one in the Figma library, treat that as a [bug](https://fleetdm.com/handbook/engineering#finding-bugs).
-- Implementation of new components or adjustment of existing components will be done as a part of the related existing user story.
-See more in the [Wireframing](https://fleetdm.com/handbook/product#wireframing) section above.
-- If you can't find a component and think that a new component is necessary, follow the process below to introduce a new component.
-When working on new components or existing ones consult frontend engineers regularly.

-**Changing existing or adding new components**

-If an existing component needs improvement, or a new component is necessary, follow the process below:
-1. Draft changes, and bring them to design review, as part of the existing user story.
-2. Use dev notes to describe behavior and necessary details.
-3. Once the component is implemented and released (available in Storybook), update the Figma library with corresponding changes.

 ### Scheduling design reviews

 - Prepare your draft in the user story issue.